 Unbeknownst to the general public, because of compromise after compromise, and betrayal after betrayal (particularly by the moderate Republicans caving-in to liberal Democrats), we have complied, in part or in toto, with all 10 planks of Marx's Communist Manifesto:**

-· A heavy progressive or graduated income tax (i.e., requires no comment);
+· A heavy progressive or graduated income tax.

-· Centralization of credit in the hands of the state, by means of a national bank with state capital and an exclusive monopoly (i.e., the existence of the interrelated Federal Reserve, IMF, and World Bank are well known);
+· Centralization of credit in the hands of the state, by means of a national bank with state capital and an exclusive monopoly.

-· Equal liability of all to labor; establishment of industrial armies...(i.e., unions and their bosses contributing heavily to political candidates from the forced union dues of their members; minimum wage laws; employer mandates; onerous regulations stifling business and commerce);
+· Equal liability of all to labor; establishment of industrial armies...(i.e., unions controlled by their political bosses contribute heavily to political candidates using forced union dues; push for minimum wage laws; employer mandates; onerous regulations stifling business and commerce.

-· Free education for all children in public schools... (i.e., requires no comment; government schools have debased academic curricula, are crime ridden and devoid of the teachings of moral virtues) etc.
+· Free education for all children in public schools... (i.e., requires no comment; government schools are crime ridden, have debased academic curricula, and teach political correctness, self-esteem ehnancement, neglecting math, science, history, civics, and the moral virtues.

 Yes, just like in ancient Rome, at the time of the Ides of March and the death knell of the Republic, Americans, like their ancient Roman counterparts, have become distracted with panen et circenses and satiated with politics-as-usual, totally imbued with either cynicism or apathy.

 Now the "conservative" revolution of 1994 has fizzled; and the republican leadership scrambling toward the purported center of American politics, and I am sorry to say, abandoning principle for political expediency, is positioning itself as to be swept out of power by an irate American electorate unless it quickly changes course, reasserts itself and finds its lost courage.